 From the TAP Leadership Team

 These programs are making a difference in Indiana.
-In the past year, manufacturers that engaged with the TAP program reported the creation or retention of 2,774 jobs, increased or retained sales of $270.6 million, cost savings of $72.8 million, and investments of $42.4 million.
+In the past year, manufacturers that engaged with the TAP program reported the creation or retention of 5,347 jobs, increased or retained sales of $1.2 billion, cost savings of $60.7 million, and investments of $112 million.

-Purdue TAP continues to leverage state and federal funds to help healthcare organizations transform to value-based care, and in the past year worked with 376 healthcare organizations including over 5,000 providers in several multi-state initiatives.
-And as the security of protected health information becomes ever more important, Purdue TAP continues to serve the healthcare community broadly, completing 111 security risk assessments at over 600 clinic sites throughout the state.
+Purdue TAP continues to leverage state and federal funds to help healthcare organizations transform to value-based care, and in the past year worked with 444 healthcare organizations including over 5,000 providers in several multi-state initiatives.
+And as the tremendous need for increased cybersecurity training and technical assistance grows, Purdue TAP is expanding our work in healthcare to other high-need areas including manufacturing and workforce development.

 The Purdue TAP team of industry experts, faculty, students and staff takes pride in the impact of their work throughout Indiana.
 We encourage you to explore how this program could transform your business.